kcybulski/prosody-modules/mod_cloud_notify/README.markdown

 App servers are notified about offline messages, messages stored by [mod_mam] or messages waiting in the smacks queue.
+**Please note:** Multi client setups don't work properly if MAM is disabled and using this module won't change this at all!
 The business rules outlined [here] are all honored[^2].

 To cooperate with [mod_smacks] this module consumes some events: